-Our classes are intentionally kept small so that we can offer our learner hands on support.
-Our Occupational Skills programmes have a maximum of 20 learners per class and our Soft Skills programmes have a maximum of 30 learners per class.
+We keep our classes small so that we can offer our learners hands-on support.
+Our Occupational Skills programmes have a maximum of 20 learners per class.
+Our Soft Skills programmes have a maximum of 30 learners per class.

-All skills training is conducted in simulated workshops/training centres that provides the learners with a hands on approach.
-The benefit of such training is that by the time the learner enters the workplace to complete the workplace component of the qualification they have a very good understanding of the workplace.
-Companies find this beneficial as their training of the learners is less intense and can focus on intensive skills.
+The college conducts all skills training in simulated workshops/training centres.
+This provides learners with a hands-on approach.
+The benefit of such training is that by the time the learner enters the workplace, they have a very good understanding of how it functions.
+Companies find this beneficial as their training of the learners can focus on intensive skills.

-Sparrow FET College also believes in inclusive education where we cater for the needs of learners with disabilities, both physical and academic.
-We are a disabled friendly and compliant college who ensures that our disabled learners have the necessary devices that they need to make their learning pathway at Sparrow FET College a comfortable, welcoming and productive one.
+Sparrow FET College also believes in inclusive education.
+This means we cater to the needs of learners with disabilities, both physical and academic.
+As a disabled-friendly and compliant college, we ensure that our disabled learners have the necessary devices that they need.
+This makes their learning pathway at Sparrow FET College a comfortable, welcoming and productive one.

-As a College we are aware of the many social problems that our learners face so we have a dedicated Learner Wellbeing unit on site where the learners have access to a social worker and psychologist should they need assistance.
+As a college, we are aware of the many social problems that our learners face.
+Therefore, we have a dedicated Learner Wellbeing unit on-site.
+Learners have access to a social worker and psychologist should they need help.
 We also partner with external service providers should the learners need support that we are unable to provide.

-Our Job Coaching department sources and vets each workplace before placing the learner in the workplace where they will complete their workplace based practical component of their programme.
-While in the workplace the learners are monitored and mentored on a weekly basis.
+Our Job Coaching department sources and vets each workplace before placing the learner in the workplace.
+From there they will complete their workplace-based practical component of their programme.
+Job Coaches mentor the learners while in the workplace and track them on a weekly basis.

-Once the learners have completed their programme, the Placement Officer will work with the learners and assist them with trying to source employment.
+Once the learners have completed their programme, the Placement Officer will assist the learners with getting a job.

 What makes Us Unique

-Sparrow FET College has its own on-site Admissions Department who is responsible for recruiting and assessing all learners before they enter the college.
+Sparrow FET College has its own on-site Admissions Department.
+They are responsible for recruiting and assessing all learners before they enter the college.

-Our in-house psychomotrest is responsible for assessing all the learners for verbal, numerical and abstract reasoning.
-The applications of prospective learners are analysed and learners are interviewed to understand their objectives and background.
-This is also where advice about the programmes on offer is given.
+Our in-house psychometrist assesses all the learners for verbal, numerical and abstract reasoning.
+They analyse and interview learners to understand their objectives and background.
+Here the psychometrist gives advice about the programmes on offer.

-The Admissions department comprises two interconnected business units which are Assessments and Recruitment & Marketing.
+The Admissions department comprises two interconnected business units: Assessments and Recruitment & Marketing.

-Recruitment and Marketing partners with many organisations and community projects who act as feeders to assist them with the sourcing of learners.
-We currently have approximately 48 feeders including the Department of Labour, who had a massive data base catogrised by skill.
+Recruitment and Marketing partners with many organisations and community projects.
+They act as feeders to assist them with the sourcing of learners.
+We currently have approximately 48 feeders.
+This includes the Department of Labour, who has a database categorised by skill.
 The Department of Labour has also allowed us access to a new assessment tool – Speex, which accesses job profiling.

-The college generally runs two intakes per year, January & July, but will add additional programmes at our donor’s request – If those programmes are full at the time of application, your application will be held over to the next intake.
+The college generally runs two intakes per year, January and July.
+Despite this, we will add extra programmes at our donor’s request.
+If those programmes are full at the time of application, we will hold your application over to the next intake.

 Sparrow FET College has a dedicated team of Job Coaching Officers who look after the learners while they are completing the workplace based practical component of their programmes.

-At Sparrow FET College we teach our learners that it is important to make a good first impression but even more important to make a lasting and sustained good impression, so before our learners enter the workplace for their workplace based training, our Job Coaches and Recruitment Officer, spend time with our learners, preparing them for the workplace, where issues such as attendance and timekeeping, dressing for work, work relationships, using of amenities, communication, and safety are addressed.
+At Sparrow FET College we teach our learners that it is important to make a good first impression but even more important to make a lasting and sustained good impression.
+Therefore, before our learners enter the workplace for their workplace based training, our Job Coaches and Recruitment Officer, spend time with our learners, preparing them for the workplace.
+Here they address issues such as attendance and timekeeping, dressing for work, work relationships, using amenities, communication, and safety.

 Our Job Coaches are each allocated learners in certain areas across Johannesburg to mentor.
-Each Job Coach has experience across all programmes and are able to impart industry specific knowledge to the learners about the workings of the industry that they are placed in.
+Each Job Coach has experience across all programmes and is able to impart industry-specific knowledge to the learners about the workings of the industry where the learner is placed.

 Sparrow learners enter the workplace knowing that they have the necessary back up, mentoring and support from the Job Coaches who have sourced and vetted all workplaces before placing the learners there.
-We only use reputable organisations who have a passion for uplifting and empowering our learners and who are prepared to give them the necessary training and mentoring that they need.
+We only use reputable organisations that have a passion for uplifting and empowering our learners.
+They, therefore, give them the necessary training and mentoring that they need.
 We also believe that we should practice what we preach, so where possible, we accommodate some of our own learners in our offices for their workplace experience and when we can, offer employment to those who show promise.

-Once the learners are placed in the workplace, our Job Coaches are in regular contact with the workplaces and the learners.
-Each workplace is contacted weekly via telephone or email and the workplaces are visited monthly, to ensure that the learners are behaving and also to check that the learners are performing the duties that they are meant to be doing and not being used for other menial tasks not relative to their training.
+Once the placement of our learners in the workplace occurs, our Job Coaches are in regular contact with the workplaces and the learners.
+They contact each workplace weekly via telephone or email.
+They visit workplaces monthly, to ensure that the learners are behaving and to check that the learners are performing the required duties and are not doing other menial tasks not relevant to their training.

 Towards the end of our learners’ semester in the workplace, the Job Coaches negotiate on behalf of the learners, for full-time employment.
 Some of our learners are successful in gaining employment while others choose to embark on entrepreneurship with mentoring and support from Sparrow FET College.
-Those learners who are not offered employment are handed over to the Sparrow Internal Recruitment officer who assists them with trying to find employment opportunities.
+They hand over learners who are not offered employment to the Sparrow Internal Recruitment officer who assists them with trying to find employment opportunities.

 The Job Placement Officer’s main function and objective is to assist learners with employment opportunities as well as preparing them for the workplace.

 Our research has found that most of the learners do not have access to resources to do job searches on their own.
 This makes it difficult for our learners to break into the market.
-The learners are individually analysed and assisted with preparing them for job searches and then they are mentored on ‘how to conduct oneself in an interview.
-The Job Placement Officer also assists with submitting the learner’s CV’s into the marketplace.
+The learners are individually analysed and assisted with preparing them for job searches.
+The job Placement Officer also mentors them on ‘how to conduct themselves in an interview.
+The Job Placement Officer also assists with submitting the learner’s CVs into the marketplace.

-Names and contact details of which learners have been employed at the end of their programme
+Names and contact details of the employed learners at the end of their programme

-- Names and contact details of learners which need assistance with employment
+- Names and contact details of learners who need assistance with employment

 - Names and contact details of learners who have opted to further their studies

 Once this is done the learners are then handed over to the Recruitment Officer.
 The Recruitment Officer works closely with the Statistics Department to conduct follow up calls with the learners.
-This information is reported on a monthly.
+They report on this information, monthly.

 Sparrow FET College also upholds our government’s vision of skills development.
 We strive for excellence, well-being and the capacity to enable our learners to become income-generators who are able to positively contribute to our economy.

-This brand new department was established in 2019, answering to the need from industry requiring current and detailed statistics for the college.
+We established this department in 2019, answering the need from industry for current and detailed statistics from the college.
 Their main function is to maintain databases of statistical information on the learners, verify information, detect errors, and summarize results.

-The key responsibility is to compile the learner’s Employment Statistics, Retention statistics, Demographics and any other related statistics that may be needed in the college.
-Learners are called on a monthly basis to find out if they are employed or not, all the information is then captured on a separate spreadsheet and then the summarized findings are used to create reports (including charts and graphs) to present to users.
+The key responsibility is to compile the learner’s Employment Statistics, Retention statistics, Demographics and any other related statistics.
+The Department calls Learners on a monthly basis to find out if their employment status.
+All the information is then captured on a separate spreadsheet and they then use the summarized findings to create reports (including charts and graphs) to present to users.

 - Workplace experience